sheikhartin/fizzbuzz/README.md

 It is simple for professional programmers and math persons, but what makes these rules challenging?!

-- Prints "Fizz", if the number is divisible by 3.
+- Prints "Fizz", if the number is divisible by 3
-- Prints "Buzz", if the number is divisible by 5.
+- Prints "Buzz", if the number is divisible by 5
-- Prints "FizzBuzz", if the number is divisible by both 3 and 5.
+- Prints "FizzBuzz", if the number is divisible by both 3 and 5
-- Otherwise, prints the number.
+- Otherwise, prints the number

 ### License